A Primal-Dual Algorithm with Line Search for General Convex-Concave Saddle Point Problems: Application to the Constrained Convex Optimization

-{\bf CASE 2: {$L_{xx}$ does not {exist}}.} \sa{Suppose $L_{xx}$ does not exist -- possibly when $\dom h$ is unbounded, e.g., see the example in Remark~\ref{rem:differentiability}.} In this case, one can still implement the algorithm APDB with a slight modification \sa{and still guarantee convergence under Assumption~\ref{assum:optimization}}.
-In fact, the challenge in this scenario is to guarantee \sa{the existence of the Lipschitz constant $L_{xx}$ along the trajectory of APDB iterates by guaranteeing boundedness of $\{y_k\}_k$ using induction.
-Note boundedness of $\{y_k\}$ implies that, for all $k\geq 0$, $\Phi$ satisfies \eqref{eq:L_xx-co} for $y=y_k$ with $L_{xx}=L_g+L_G\sup_k\norm{y_k}_{\cY}$ -- this is what we need for the proof of Theorem~\ref{thm:backtrack} to hold if we relax \textbf{(i)} in Assumption~\ref{assum}.} The reason why simple induction technique for constructing a uniform bound on $\{y_k\}_k$ fails is that one needs the Lipschitz constant of $\grad_x\Phi(\cdot,y_{k+1})$ to bound $\norm{y_{k+1}}$ which depends on $y_{k+1}$ at iteration $k$.
-A remedy to this circular \sa{argument} is to perform the $x$-update first, followed by the $y$-update; \sa{this way, at iteration $k\geq 0$, one needs to bound the Lipschitz constant of $\grad_x\Phi(\cdot,y_{k})$, instead of $\grad_x\Phi(\cdot,y_{k+1})$, which is now possible as a bound on $\norm{y_k}$ is available through the induction hypothesis.}
+{\bf CASE 2: {$L_{xx}$ does not {exist}}.} {Suppose $L_{xx}$ does not exist -- possibly when $\dom h$ is unbounded, e.g., see the example in Remark~\ref{rem:differentiability}.} In this case, one can still implement the algorithm APDB with a slight modification {and still guarantee convergence under Assumption~\ref{assum:optimization}}.
+In fact, \rev{since the global constant $L_{xx}$ does not exist for all $y\in\dom h$, the challenge in this scenario is to guarantee that there exists a \emph{bounded} set $\bar{\cB}\subset\reals^m$ such that APDB dual iterate sequence lies in it, i.e., $\{y_k\}\subset\bar{\cB}$, which would imply the existence of a constant $L_{xx}$ such that \eqref{eq:Lxx} holds for all $y\in\bar{\cB}$.
+More precisely, we use induction to show the boundedness of $\{y_k\}$, and this result implies} that $\Phi$ satisfies \eqref{eq:L_xx-co} for $y=y_k$ with $L_{xx}=L_g+L_G\sup_k\norm{y_k}_{\cY}$ for all $k\geq 0$ -- this is what we need for the proof of Theorem~\ref{thm:backtrack} to hold if we relax \textbf{(i)} in Assumption~\ref{assum}. \rev{However, naively using induction to construct a uniform bound on $\{y_k\}_k$ fails as} one needs the Lipschitz constant of $\grad_x\Phi(\cdot,y_{k+1})$ to bound $\norm{y_{k+1}}$ which depends on $y_{k+1}$ at iteration $k$.
+A remedy to this circular {argument} is to perform the $x$-update first, followed by the $y$-update; this way, at iteration $k\geq 0$, one needs to bound the Lipschitz constant of $\grad_x\Phi(\cdot,y_{k})$, instead of $\grad_x\Phi(\cdot,y_{k+1})$, which is now possible as a bound on $\norm{y_k}$ is available through the induction hypothesis.